-Mr. Director General,
+Mr Chairperson, Director-General,

-At the outset, please allow us to congratulate the Chairperson on assuming the position, and let us assure you of our full cooperation.
+At the outset, please allow us to congratulate the Chairperson on assuming the position for the Twenty-Seventh Session of the Conference of the States Parties and let us assure you of our full cooperation.

-Since its establishment, the Chemical Weapons Convention has achieved a great deal in promoting values and creating verifiable norms to ensure the security and wellbeing of the international community as a whole.
+Since its establishment, the Chemical Weapons Convention ("the Convention") has achieved a great deal in promoting values and creating verifiable norms to ensure the security and wellbeing of the international community as a whole.
 History has taught us that prohibition, compliance and verification are all essential in order to safeguard the norm against the use of chemical weapons.
-Past uses of chemical weapons, particularly in the Middle East, underscore the need for the international community to support the critical work of the Organization for the Prohibition of Chemical Weapons (OPCW) and its mechanisms.
+Past uses of chemical weapons, particularly in the Middle East, underscores the need for the international community to support the critical work of the Organisation for the Prohibition of Chemical Weapons (OPCW) and its mechanisms.

-Nine years ago, the Security Council mandated the destruction of Syria's chemical weapons program.
+Nine years ago, the Security Council mandated the destruction of Syria's chemical weapons programme.
 Yet there is overwhelming evidence that Syria's initial disclosures of chemical weapons are not accurate or complete and must be subject to continued scrutiny.

-The last Fact Finding Mission (FFM) reports are joined by additional reports and statements made by the OPCW Director General regarding gaps, inconsistencies and discrepancies in the Syrian declaration.
+The last Fact-Finding Mission (FFM) reports are joined by additional reports and statements made by the OPCW Director-General regarding gaps, inconsistencies and discrepancies in the Syrian declaration.
 This poses a source of much concern that must be addressed.
-Israel fully supports the important work of the Investigation and Identification Team (IIT), in carrying out the task of attributing the chemical attacks to their actual perpetrators and looks forward to the publication of the Team's upcoming reports.
+Israel fully supports the important work of the Investigation and Identification Team (IIT), in carrying out the task of attributing the chemical attacks to their actual perpetrators and looks forward to the publication of the IIT's upcoming reports.

 The IIT reports from April 2020 and April 2021, attributed responsibility to the Syrian government for five separate chemical weapon attacks on civilians, which took place in 2017 and 2018.
-The IIT's reports followed numerous findings of the Declaration Assessment Team (DAT), the Fact Finding Mission (FFM) and the Joint Investigating Mechanism (JIM), which have been sharing crucial information since the first time Syria used chemical weapons on its own citizens in 2012.
+The IIT's reports followed numerous findings of the Declaration Assessment Team (DAT), the Fact-Finding Mission (FFM) and the OPCW-UN Joint Investigating Mechanism (JIM), which have been sharing crucial information since the first time Syria used chemical weapons on its own citizens in 2012.

-The IIT's reports clearly call on the Syrian government to cooperate with the OPCW and the international community, in rectifying the gaps and discrepancies in its declaration on chemical weapons, and to take full responsibility for its actions in violation of the CWC, as well as, with regard to destroying its chemical weapons arsenal.
+The IIT's reports clearly call on the Syrian Government to cooperate with the OPCW and the international community, in rectifying the gaps and discrepancies in its declaration on chemical weapons, and to take full responsibility for its actions in violation of the Convention, as well as, with regard to destroying its chemical weapons arsenal.

-Having failed to fulfill its commitments within the specified time, this Conference of the States Parties (CSP), suspended in April 2021, certain rights and privileges of Syria under the CWC.
+Having failed to fulfil its commitments within the specified time, this Conference of the States Parties, suspended certain rights and privileges of Syria in April 2021, under the Convention.
 Indeed, there is irrefutable evidence that Syria has been avoiding accountability while continuing to evade cooperation with the OPCW.
-Furthermore, it remains unclear - what chemical weapon capabilities Syria has maintained and what are the regime's intentions with regard to future use of chemical weapons.
+Furthermore, it remains unclear.
+What chemical weapon capabilities Syria has maintained and what are the regime's intentions with regard to future use of chemical weapons?
 It is vital that the international community remain vigilant in addressing Syria's dangerous non-compliance.
 It must act in order to prevent the further erosion of the absolute norm against the use of chemical weapons.

-The continued use of chemical weapons remains deeply concerning, especially when factoring in the ambitions of State Actors and Non State Actors to acquire and use these capabilities in the future.
+Mr Chairperson, the continued use of chemical weapons remains deeply concerning, especially when factoring in the ambitions of States Parties and non-State actors to acquire and use these capabilities in the future.
 The international community must confront this challenge effectively and curtail any possibility for future use of chemical weapons.